The Talking Shop

 What is The Talking Shop?

-Yvonne Murphy has been developing the concept of The Talking Shop – (a democratic and cultural information centre)– since 2017.
+Yvonne Murphy/Omidaze Productions Ltd have been developing the concept of The Talking Shop since 2017.
 A place to find out What’s On and What’s What.
-The Talking Shop is a public creative space inside a disused shop in a town or city centre created by Yvonne Murphy/Omidaze and hosted and facilitated six days a week by trained professional freelance artists and creatives, Democracy Box young co-creators and co-hosts from collaborating and partner organisations.
+The Talking Shop is a public space in a town or city centre and hosted and facilitated six days a week by trained professional freelance artists and creatives and co-hosts from collaborating and partner organisations.

-In 2022 Omidaze began trials of The Talking Shop across Wales incorporating The Democracy Box to create a blueprint The Talking Shop and create a proof of concept to enable The Talking Shop to exist in any town.
+2022 -2025 Omidaze produced trials of The Talking Shop across Wales incorporating The Democracy Box to create a blueprint The Talking Shop and create a proof of concept to enable The Talking Shop to exist in any town.

-Watch The Talking Shop Merthyr Tydfil trial video
+Watch The Talking Shop Cardiff & Newport trials video

 Inside The Talking Shop